CreativeMayhemLtd/memescreamer/README.md

 - **Commercial use**: requires a paid license from Creative Mayhem Ltd.

 See [LICENSE](./LICENSE.md) and [NOTICE](./NOTICE.md) for full details.
-For commercial licensing inquiries: licensing@memescreamer.com
+For commercial licensing inquiries: info@creativemayhem.ltd

 ---